KittyGiraudel/sass-guidelines/index.md

 Sass Guidelines is a free project I maintain in my spare time.
 Needless to say it is quite a large amount of work to keep everything up-to-date, documented and relevant.
 Obviously knowing that you liked this styleguide is already much appreciated!

-Now, if you feel like contributing, please know that tweeting about it, spreading the word of fixing a tiny typo by opening an issue or a pull-request on the [GitHub repository][repository] would be great!
+Now, if you feel like contributing, please know that tweeting about it, spreading the word of fixing a tiny typo by opening an issue or a pull-request on the [GitHub repository](https://github.com/HugoGiraudel/sass-guidelines) would be great!
 Also, I like beer if you wanna pay me back.

 <div class="button-wrapper">
   <a href="https://github.com/{{ site.github_username }}/sass-guidelines" target="_blank" class="button">GitHub repository</a>